UW-CONNECT/SatelliteNetwork/README.md

 * Add doppler correction code
 * Check different packet length sizes w.r.t.
 RAW_FS value in rx_stream
 * Implement specific packet format including preamble, packet length, data, and end delimeter

+## NOTES
+* Doppler correction can be done via GNURADIO using GPREDICT --> should we move this over?
+* Synthetic data generated are in simpleTX_sim/test_data/, and are named accordingly , make sure to change parameters in rx_stream.py

+## Simple Test of Realtime Data Without USRPS (from synthetic data and GNURADIO channel model)
+1. simpleTX_sim/genTxFile.py generates raw CSS data into binaryTXdata according to the 'symbols' variable.
+2. Run simpleTX_fromUDP.grc
+3. Run rx_stream.py :: Packets should begin to be decoded in the output cmd line, and this should produce symbols + 1

 ## Tx/Rx with Two USRPs instructions
 1. Connect each USRP to separate computers with GNURADIO and Python scripts.